submariner-io/enhancements/submariner/cable-driver-protocols-enhancement.md

-# Cable Driver Protocol Support Enhancements
+# Cable Driver Enhancement - IP-in-IP

 ## Summary

 Submariner today supports three cable drivers: VXLAN, IPSec (tunnel mode) and WireGuard.
-The goal of this proposal is to outline additional protocols and enhancements for the Submariner Cable Driver.
-These include the additional support of IP-in-IP for unencrypted connections between clusters and the support of IPSec transport mode.
+The goal of this proposal is to outline additional enhancements needed for the Submariner Cable Driver to support of IP-in-IP for unencrypted connections between clusters or for use as an overlay with IPSec in transport mode for encrypted connections between clusters.

 For IP in IP, the benefits fall into the following categories: